Learn skills to keep you safe in the mountains

 Fully equipped with firewood, gas, solar lighting, satellite phone, Department of Conservation radio, sleeping bags and nonperishable food.
 A wood-fired stove provides good heating and drying facilities.

-- high level of fitness (able to climb 300 vertical metres per hour with a 12kg pack and hike/climb 8+ hours a day without difficulty)
+- have a high level of fitness (able to climb 300 vertical metres per hour with a 12kg pack and hike/climb 8+ hours a day without difficulty)

-- ability to walk/scramble over steep, rugged, untracked and very exposed terrain
+- be able to walk/scramble over steep, rugged, untracked and exposed terrain

 Rock climbing experience is an advantage, but is not essential.
 You do not need prior mountaineering experience.

 8am on the first day.
-Meeting point is at the Alpine Recreation office, 30 Murray Place, Lake Tekapo.
+Meeting point is at Alpine Recreation's Edelweiss Lodge, 8 Erebus Place, Lake Tekapo.
 If you have requested a pick-up from your accommodation, please be ready for pick-up at 7:50am.

 You'll meet your guide and once everyone in the group has arrived, your equipment will be checked.
 Any items of equipment that you have been unable to provide yourself will be provided free-of-charge.
 Good leather climbing boots are available if you do not have your own.
 All technical mountaineering equipment is provided (helmets, harnesses, slings, carabiners, rope etc.) but you are welcome to bring your own if you have them.

 Drive to Mount Cook (about 1 hour), transfer to 4WD vehicle and drive as far as possible up the old Ball Hut Road, parallel to the Tasman Glacier.
 The effects of glacial recession are very evident as we hike beside the lateral moraine.
-From the Ball Shelter site you climb 850m/2800ft up the Ball Ridge to Caroline Hut at 1800m/6000ft, perched right opposite New Zealand's highest ice face, the Caroline Face of Mount Cook.
+Climb 850m steeply up onto Ball Ridge and to Caroline Hut at 1800m, perched right opposite New Zealand's highest ice face, the Caroline Face of Mount Cook.

 After reaching the hut there may still be time to practise some knots.

-Snow and ice instruction on the Ball Glacier or near Ball Pass.
+Snow and ice instruction on the Ball Glacier or near Ball Pass, ascent of Kaitiaki Peak.
 For rock climbing and abseiling practice there is good quality sandstone on Ball Ridge near Caroline Hut.

 Practise various kinds of belays and anchors, and how to select a good route.
 Good cramponing techniques are emphasized, likewise knowing different methods of self-arresting and choosing the right methods for the conditions.
 Weather assessment will be covered.
 For climbers who already have considerable rock experience the focus will be on snow and ice skills.